Please link this guide if you use it as a reference for your own content

 A secondary source of Electro Energy for Lisa as well as off-field Aggravate damage-dealers with other possible benefits.

-Access to Viridescent Venerer for an indirect increase in Electro DMG and potential for buffs, grouping, and, for some, healing.
+Various Anemo characters have access to Viridescent Venerer for an indirect increase in Electro DMG and the potential for buffs, grouping, and, for some, healing.

 Notable Teammates